-- 16. The firm shall establish and maintain a system of quality control that includes policies and procedures that address each of the following elements: - (a) Leadership responsibilities for quality within the firm. - (b) Relevant ethical requirements. - (c) Acceptance and continuance of client relationships and specific engagements. - (d) Human resources. - (e) Engagement performance. - (f) Monitoring. - The firm shall document its policies and procedures and communicate them to the firm's personnel.
-(Ref: Para.
-A2-A3)
+- 16. The firm shall establish and maintain a system of quality control that includes policies and procedures that address each of the following elements: - (a) Leadership responsibilities for quality within the firm. - (b) Relevant ethical requirements. - (c) Acceptance and continuance of client relationships and specific engagements. - (d) Human resources. - (e) Engagement performance. - (f) Monitoring. - 16D-1.
+The firm shall establish appropriate policies and procedures to ensure that no partner, director, member or shareholder of the firm, or partner, director, member or shareholder any affiliate of the firm, intervenes in the carrying out of an engagement in any way which jeopardizes the firm's independence and objectivity in carrying out such work.